 Another advantage of online or distance learning programmes is that they often work out cheaper than their in-person counterparts.
 Tuition costs are usually lower and you'll save money on travel and accommodation as well as on textbooks, as most materials are available online.

 Fees vary depending on the course, the level of qualification and institution.
-For example, the:
+For example, in 2026/27 the:

-• MSc Health Psychology degree at the University of Liverpool costs £16,065.
+- MSc Health Psychology degree at the University of Liverpool - £17,947.

 Get advice on postgraduate funding.

-What should I consider before taking an online course?
+What should I consider before taking an online Masters course?

-You'll choose an online Masters course in much the same way as an on-campus programme - with thorough research.
+You'll choose an online Masters in the same way as an on-campus programme - with thorough research.
 Before deciding on a course, you should think about:

-• Content - don't be fooled into thinking that an online course is less intense than in-person study.
-While some course elements may be adapted for an online format, for the most part the programme content will be the same as its on-campus counterpart.
+- Content - don't be fooled into thinking that an online course is less intense than in-person study.
+While some course elements may be adapted for an online format, the programme content will be the same as its on-campus counterpart.
 Understand the content and examine the modules on offer - do they align with your needs?
 Does the course content interest you?
 How is it delivered and assessed?

-• Online experience - online degrees should be interactive and engaging.
+- Online experience - online degrees should be interactive and engaging.
 To really get a taste of what the programme involves, watch video demos or attend online taster sessions as part of your research.
 This should give you an insight into the production quality of the course and the learning platform used.
-Learn more about choosing an online learning platform.

 You'll also need to think about whether you're set up to study online.
 Do you have a laptop or computer?
 A stable and reliable internet connection?
 Access to a study space or a quiet area at home to complete your coursework?